MadukweJoy/DSA-Project--Palmoria-Group-HR-Analysis/README.md

 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
 -	Does Palmoria meet this requirement?
 -	Show the pay distribution of employees grouped by a band of $10,000.
 For example: How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?
 Also visualize this by regions
-5. The amount to be paid as a bonus to individual employees.
+5. What is the amount to be paid as a bonus to individual employees?
--	The total amount to be paid to individual employees (salary inclusive of bonus).
+-	What is the total amount to be paid to individual employees (salary inclusive of bonus)?
--	Total amount to be paid out per region and company-wide.
+-	What is the amount to be paid out per region and company-wide?

 ### Data Analysis